 I used to be a lazy drinker (still speaking about water here!) and go with a glass or two of water per day, which is obviously not enough.

-The thing that helped me create a habit of drinking more water was to add a little bit of juice (about 50-100 ml) to my 1 liter water bottle.
-This way water actually has a taste and it’s easier for me to keep up my water consumption, without adding a ton of calories (I use plum juice which has only 48 calories per 100 ml).
+The thing that helped me create a habit of drinking more water was to add a little bit of juice (about 50-100 ml) to my 1-liter water bottle.
+This way, water actually has a taste and it’s easier for me to keep up my water consumption, without adding a ton of calories (I use plum juice which has only 48 calories per 100 ml).

 Another tip is to invest in a pretty water bottle that can keep you motivated to drink more.
-You can find a good bottle on Amazon for a reasonable price and the good thing is that such bottle will last you for years.
+You can find a good bottle on Amazon for a reasonable price and the good thing is that such a bottle will last you for years.

-Sugar has the power to eliminate dead skin cells and to rejuvenate skin.
-It was probably the best home remedy for stretch marks I had.
-All you have to do is to mix one tablespoon of sugar with almond oil and lemon juice.
+Sugar has the power to eliminate dead skin cells, lighten and to rejuvenate skin.
+It was probably the best home remedy for purple stretch marks I have ever tried.
+All you have to do is to mix one tablespoon of sugar with almond oil and a little bit of lemon juice.